harshitvasu/just-notes/modern-history/spectrum-5.md

 this time onward, however expedient politically, was morally indefensible.
 —P.E.
 Roberts

-Expansion and Consolidation of British Power ✫ 113 Emperor Shah Shuja give up his sovereign rights on Sindh, provided the arrears of tribute were paid.
+Emperor Shah Shuja give up his sovereign rights on Sindh, provided the arrears of tribute were paid.
 The exact amount of the tribute was to be determined by the English whose